-The Correct Way to Hand Out Your Business Card - Business Card Etiquette
+Business Card Etiquette - The Correct Way to Hand Someone Your Business Card

 To put business cards in their historical perspective, here are a few facts.
-Business cards were initially called calling cards and were first used a few hundred years go in China.
-The West caught on to the act of leaving calling cards at the home of the royals and their court around the 17th Century.
-At the same time that the aristocracy were actively leaving their calling cards about town, the merchants and businessmen saw the business card as a means to advertise their business.
+Business cards were initially called calling cards and were first used a few hundred years ago in China royal houses.
+The West caught onto the act of leaving calling cards at the home of the Royals and their court around the 17th Century.
+At the same time that the aristocracy were actively leaving their calling cards about town, enterprising merchants and businessmen saw the business card as an opportunity to advertise their business.

 Hand Out Business Cards the Correct Way

-Today, that small 3.5” x 2” card is just as valuable a tool as it was in the 17th Century, although it is now just one of the tools in an of arsenal of tools used to promote your business and it comes in a variety of sizes.
-It is interesting fact and certainly inevitable, that over their four centuries of use, the card has developed an etiquette, particularly in Asian countries.
-In other words, given that we are a global economy, we should be mindful of the proper way to handle business cards so that we don’t inadvertently offend someone and possibly even jeopardize negotiations.
+Today, that small 3.5” x 2” standard sized card is just as valuable a tool as it was in the 17th Century, although it is now just one of the tools in an of arsenal of tools used to promote your business and it comes in a variety of sizes.
+It is interesting fact and certainly inevitable, that over their four centuries of use, the business card has developed an etiquette to handing them out, particularly in Asian countries.
+Given that we are a global economy, we should be mindful of the proper way to handle business cards so that we don’t inadvertently offend someone and possibly even jeopardize negotiations.
 Being mindful can't hurt and it certainly won't hinder business acumen.